Integrative thinking: Theory

 Integrative thinkers differ from conventional thinkers in many dimensions.

 They tend to consider most variables of a problem to be salient.
 Rather than seeking to simplify a problem as much as possible, they are inclined to seek out alternative views and contradictory data.

-They are willing to embrace a more complex understanding of how those salient features interconnect and influence one another, a more complex understanding of causality.
-Rather than limiting the possible causal relationships to simple, linear, one-way dynamics, they entertain the possibility that the causal forces may be multi-directional (i.e. circular) and complex.
+They are willing to embrace a more complex understanding of how those salient features interconnect and influence one another, and a more complex understanding of causality.
+Rather than limiting the possible causal relationships to simple, linear, one-way dynamics, they entertain the possibility that causal forces may be multi-directional (i.e. circular) and complex.

 Integrative thinkers approach problem architecture differently.
 Rather than try to deal with elements in piece parts or sequentially, they strive at all times to keep the whole of the problem in mind while working on the individual parts.

 When faced with two opposing options that seem to force a trade-off, integrative thinkers strive for a creative resolution of the tension rather than simply accepting the choice in front of them.